On Cosmological Correlators at One Loop: Introduction

 In this article, we adopt the same setup but instead focus directly on correlator loops.
 By a judicious choice of parametrisation, we show explicitly why correlator loops are simpler than their wavefunction counterparts in line with the findings of~\cite{Chowdhury:2023arc,Arkani-Hamed:2025mce}.
 Furthermore, we fully characterise the singularity structure of the triangle diagram and, for the first time, derive its explicit expression in terms of dilogarithms.

 {\bf Roadmap and Summary of Results}

 The computation of the triangle diagram requires a range of techniques that are not standard in the literature.
 To guide the reader through the remainder of the paper, we therefore provide a roadmap and overview of our main results below.
-10pt
+The final formula is given explicitly in a companion Mathematica notebook \cite{Notebook}, without its derivation.